ishmeet3105/NEURA-A-healthcare-Assistant-Chatbot/README.md

 # neura-A-healthcare-Assistant-Chatbot

-Neura is a sophisticated chatbot designed to provide medical assistance to users through natural language interactions.
+Neura is a simple chatbot designed to provide medical assistance to users through natural language interactions.
 Leveraging the power of deep learning, Neura is capable of understanding and responding to a wide range of medical queries, offering information and advice in a user-friendly manner.

 Project Preview: